Your Child's Development: 2 Months

 Social and Emotional Development

-- comforts himself or herself, maybe by putting a fist in the mouth
+- self=comforts, maybe by putting a fist in their mouth

 - makes an effort to look at parents when they're nearby

 Cognitive Skills (Thinking and Learning)

 - lets you know by fussing or crying when a change of scenery or a new activity is needed

 - focuses on and tracks faces and objects from side to side